I Told You So

 “I

-Eena breathed again, thankful he had broken the uncanny hold his stare seemed
+breathed again, released from the uncanny hold of his stare.

 Edgar

-began to whine, his lower lip protruding in a pout as he complained to his
+whined, his lower lip protruding in a pout as he complained to his older

 “Oh,